availability-icon

 BPD’s Symptoms

-BPD can cause people to have an instable relationship with themselves and with others.
-Its symptoms include…
+BPD can cause people to have an unstable relationship with themselves and with others, but a larger list of symptoms include:

 • Fearing separation and abandonment in relationships.